DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "...And you're hiding behind me because...?"

-"It is but my noble desire to leave it in thee capable hands to lead.
+"It is but my noble desire to leave it in thy capable hands to lead us.
 By no means it is out of a fear.
-After all it is my duty to be brain here.
+After all it is my duty to be a brain behind you here.
 Also just making sure: it is not out of the fear, understood?"

 Clinging from behind to Kai, she tightly grasped his jacket, not letting it go.